Our mission at DeafHope is to end domestic and sexual violence in Deaf communities through empowerment, education and services.

 – For Interpreters on Trauma Informed Interpreting and related topics

 As Empowerment Directors, our priority is to carry out the vision developed by the Board of Directors.
 In summary, this vision is that to end domestic and sexual violence, we have to be grounded in global anti-oppression work, and that we are removing the stigma of violence by building bridges to the community.
 Ultimately we want to make the world survivor centered, to support the community in taking accountability to end violence rather than relying on DeafHope as an island of support for survivors.
 We create a community of support for survivors by going out, educating, supporting and being a resource for agencies and individuals.
-We believe that focus on three priority areas in 2014 will further this vision: the collective leadership model, building a comprehensive website resource center and developing strong community partnerships.
-Our core team currently consists of two Empowerment Directors who are fully committed to serving Deaf survivors at the highest level possible.
+We believe that focus on three priority areas will further this vision: the collective leadership model, building a comprehensive website resource center and developing strong community partnerships.
+Our core team currently consists of three Empowerment Directors who are fully committed to serving Deaf survivors at the highest level possible.
 The size of our team grants us the flexibility to adapt quickly to cutting-edge trends in the domestic and sexual violence movement.
 Through our model of collective leadership, survivor-centered advocacy, and community accountability, we represent the forefront of the movement to end violence in the Bay Area Deaf Community and beyond.
-Collective leadership and community accountability is personal work not just our job.
-We must be willing to be called out for mistakes and be proactive in addressing them.
-It is work that requires difficult conversations on both personal and public levels to further the vision.
+Collective leadership and community accountability is not just part of our job, it is embedded in our lives.
+We must be willing to be called out or called in for our mistakes and be proactive in addressing them.
+It takes authentic work to engage in difficult conversations on both personal and public levels to further the vision.
 For more information on Collective Leadership, check out these resources:

 Board of Directors